jordanosborn/RustyPandas/README.md

-# Rusty Pandas
+# Rusty Pandas - A general purpose mathematics library for Rust

 ![Logo](logo.jpg "Rusty Pandas")

 ## MIT License - 2019 Jordan Osborn

-A general purpose mathematics library for Rust.
 This package is not focused on performance however performance will not be sacrificed if possible.
 It is designed to be a self contained package, with a consistent and easy to use API.
 It should mainly find use during stages of exploratory mathematics.

 ## Very early stage of development